alecmuffett/dohot/README.md

 This architecture follows Tor's
 ["anonymity loves company"](https://www.freehaven.net/doc/wupss04/usability.pdf)
-model for privacy, and offers far better privacy, integrity, unblockability and untrackability than anything offered by `Do53`, `DoT` (DNS over TLS on port 853), raw `DoH` or indeed any other DNS lookup-service.
+model for privacy, and **offers far better privacy, integrity, unblockability and untrackability than anything** offered by `Do53`, `DoT` (DNS over TLS on port 853), raw `DoH` or indeed any other DNS lookup-service.

-And it already exists, is free, and my data and experience is that it works well for home users.
+And the technology already exists, is free, and my data and experience is that it works really well for home users, perhaps more.

 ## How do I build a DoHoT server?

-See [here; this is a work-in-progress](TECH.md).
-This project is evolving and I will be updating it sporadically.
+[See here](TECH.md); this project is project evolving and I will be updating it.

-## Surely there must have been some problems?
+## Surely there have been some issues?

-Well, there are a few patterns or weird experiences that I have noticed:
+There are a few patterns or weird experiences that I have noted:

 ### The Ubiquity WiFi dashboard will complain about "latency", indefinitely